10 of the World’s Most Unusual Hotels

 6. Hotel Costa Verde-Provincia de Puntarenas, Costa Rica

 Guests are literally in the treetops when staying in this 1960s Boeing 727 plane, which has been converted into a luxury guesthouse.
 Looking out the window provides views of the jungle below and the ocean beyond.

-After an hour’s boat ride to the destination, guests climb 35 to 65 feet above the ground and into one of the circular treehouse accommodations.
+After an hour’s boat ride to the destination, guests climb 35 to 65 feet above the ground and into one of the circular treehouse accommodations at Treehouse Lodge Resort.
 Each is covered with a traditional thatched roof but open to the air except for mosquito netting.
 Walkways connect each hut to the main treehouse where meals are served and a cold-water shower awaits.